Kate Skinner (Principal Investigator)

 Akosua has a long track record of participatory and impactful research on gender issues.
 She was a member of the Pathways of Women’s Empowerment consortium, established in 2006 as an international research and communications programme on understanding and supporting positive change in women’s lives.
-She was also the founding director of the Centre for Gender Studies and Advocacy, University of Ghana.
+She was also the foundation director of the Centre for Gender Studies and Advocacy, University of Ghana.

 Akosua is an active member of several civil society coalitions, including the Domestic Violence Coalition and the Network for Women’s Rights in Ghana.

 ABANTU hosts the Women’s Manifesto Coalition, which drafted and mobilised support for the Women’s Manifesto for Ghana.

 The Manifesto identifies widely shared concerns about the under-representation of women in politics, policy and decision-making at all levels, and in public life in general.
 The Manifesto is non-partisan, but takes positions on national issues.
 It provides a common platform for women seeking gender equality, a more equitable society, and sustainable national development.